 Data binding is a mechanism for auto-updating data between the business model and the user interface.
 Each time when the data of your business model changes, it undoubtedly returns the updates to the user interface and vice versa.
 The purpose of most applications is to display the data to users and reputedly give them a chance to alter that data.
 With WPF’s data binding engine, you get more components with less code, which is dependably a decent place to be.

 - Control Template: This template specifies the visual appearance of a Control.
 One can change or characterize another look and appearance of a control by changing the ControlTemplate.
 If a control does not have a Control Template, then it will not appear in your application.
-The greater part of the UI components have some sort of appearance as well as behaviour.
-For example, a WPF Button control has a Circular layout, but when ControlTemplates is used a custom button can be created that has a square layout with the colour change as well when you mouse over or press it.
+The greater part of the UI components has some sort of appearance as well as behavior.
+For example, a WPF Button control has a Circular layout, but when ControlTemplates is used a custom button can be created that has a square layout with the color change as well when you mouse over or press it.

 - Data Template: Data template specifies a group of characteristics for how data should be displayed.
 This template is especially helpful when you are binding an ItemsControl such as a ComboBox to an entire collection.
 It provides adaptability to organize and characterize the presentation of the data on any UI element.
 It is mainly used on data related Item controls for example, ComboBox, ListBox and some more.

-Presenter is the class which is responsible for obtaining data from services, occupying the viewmodel and attaching it to view.
+A presenter is a class which is responsible for obtaining data from services, occupying the viewmodel and attaching it to view.
 It is entirely a basic placeholder for any XAML content and it can be utilized to embed content at runtime.
 If you consider using the Presenter element by defining the content from scratch, there is no need to include the Content element in the base XAML because once the content is set at runtime, the proper tag will be added automatically.

-Layout of controls is basic to applications ease of use.
+The layout of controls is basic to applications ease of use.
 Arranging controls based on fixed pixel coordinates may work for a limited environment.
-It is used to arrange a group of GUI components in application.
+It is used to arrange a group of GUI components in the application.
 WPF provides a rich set built-in layout panels that help you to keep away the common pitfalls.

 Windows Presentation Foundation is a cutting edge presentation framework for developing Windows client applications with visually impressive user experiences that incorporate UI, media, and complex business models.
-With WPF, you can make an extensive variety of both standalone and program facilitated applications.
+With WPF, you avail the ability to make a wide variety of both standalone and program facilitated applications.